Min st-Cut Oracle for Planar Graphs with Near-Linear Preprocessing Time: Adding a separating cycle to the region tree

 This algorithm correctly builds $\mathcal F_1$: The algorithm visits all super edges $\hat e$ that are strictly inside $R$ and on the left side of $C$.
 Let $A_1$ and $A_2$ be the children of $R$ that are added corresponding to edge $e$. $A_i$ is a region or a face of $G$: let $C_i$ be the bounding cycle.
 Since $f_i$ is a descendent of $A_i$, $f_i$ is contained by $\intc{C_i}$.
 Since $e$ is in $C_1$ and $C_2$: so must $\hat e$. $A_1$ and $A_2$ are therefore the child regions of $R$ on either side of $\hat e$.

-The algorithm can easily determine if $\mathcal F_1$ is contained by $\intc{C}$ or $\extc{C}$: let $f_1$ and $f_2$ be the adjacent faces of a searched edge $e$.
-Lemma~\ref{Lem:ExtFaceLCA} tells us if $e$ is in the bounding cycle of $R$.
-If it is, then $\mathcal F_1$ must be contained by $\extc{C}$: otherwise, the search could never reach an edge on the cycle bounding $R$ (since edges of $C$ are not visited) and $\mathcal F_1$ must be contained by $\intc{C}$.
+The algorithm can easily determine if $\mathcal F_1$ is contained by $\intc{C}$ or $\extc{C}$, by noting whether a searched edge ever belongs to the cycle bounding $R$.
+Given a searched edge $e$ and adjacent edges $f_1$, we can determine whether $e$ is in the bounding cycle of $R$ (Lemma~\ref{Lem:ExtFaceLCA}).
+The search can only the boundary of $R$ if $\mathcal F_\ell$ is contained by $\extc{C}$.
+(See Figure~\ref{fig:partition-faces}.)